gabrielsp92/slugify-mongoose/README.md

 # slugify-mongoose
-Generate a unique slug for mongoose
+Generate a unique slug for mongoose.

 # Installation
 ```